ECE 661

 (scroll corrected: November 30, 2022)

-can view by clicking here shows a very successful example of vision-guided indoor mobile-robot
+describes a very successful example of vision-guided indoor mobile-robot navigation and self-localization

-navigation and self-localization by using a particularly efficient implementation of
+by using a particularly efficient implementation of the Hough Transform.

 23. Epipolar Geometry and the Fundamental Matrix